Latvia in the Eurovision Song Contest 2025

 Latvia was represented at the Eurovision Song Contest 2025 with the song "Bur man laimi", written by Asnate Rancāne, Aurēlija Rancāne, Elvis Lintiņš, Gabriēla Zvaigznīte, and Laura Līcīte, and performed by themselves as Tautumeitas.
-The Latvian participating broadcaster, Public Broadcasting of Latvia (LSM), organised the national final Supernova 2025 in order to select its entry for the contest.
+The Latvian participating broadcaster, Latvian Public Service Media (LSM), organised the national final Supernova 2025 in order to select its entry for the contest.

 Latvia was drawn to compete in the second semi-final of the Eurovision Song Contest which took place on 15 May 2025 and was later selected to perform in position 4.
 At the end of the show, "Bur man laimi" was announced among the top 10 entries of the second semi-final and hence qualified to compete in the final, marking a second consecutive qualification for the country.
 It was later revealed that Latvia placed second out of the sixteen participating countries in the semi-final with 130 points, which matched the country's highest semi-final placing previously achieved in 2015.
 In the final, Latvia performed in position 11 and placed thirteenth out of the 26 participating countries, scoring a total of 158 points, including a seventh place finish with the juries.
 This marked Latvia's highest placing since 2015.